AdobeDocs/commerce-extensibility/src/pages/webhooks/admin-configuration.md

 <InlineAlert variant="warning" slots="text" />

 On Cloud instances, due to the read-only file system, the `webhooks:generate:module` command cannot be run.
-If a plugin-type webhook is added through the Admin, the method name and type should be declared in a `webhooks.xml` file.
+If a plugin-type webhook is added through the Admin, the method name and type should be declared in a `webhooks.xml` file so that the required plugins are generated during the build phase of the deployment process.

 ## Edit an existing hook